kubevirt/user-guide/docs/latest_release_notes.md

 - Drop spc_t from launcher
 - Add feature gates to security sensitive features

+## v0.20.8

+Released on: Thu Oct 3 12:03:40 2019 +0200

+## v0.20.7

+Released on: Fri Sep 27 15:21:56 2019 +0200

+## v0.20.6

+Released on: Wed Sep 11 06:09:47 2019 -0400

+## v0.20.5

+Released on: Thu Sep 5 17:48:59 2019 +0200

+## v0.20.4

+Released on: Mon Sep 2 18:55:35 2019 +0200

+## v0.20.3

+Released on: Tue Aug 27 16:58:15 2019 +0200

+## v0.20.2

+Released on: Tue Aug 20 15:51:07 2019 +0200

+## v0.20.1

+Released on: Fri Aug 9 19:48:17 2019 +0200

+- Container disks are now secure and they are not copied anymore on every start.
+Old container disks can still be used in the same secure way, but new container disks can't be used on older kubevirt releases
+- Create specific SecurityContextConstraints on OKD instead of using the privileged SCC
+- Added clone authorization check for DataVolumes with PVC source
+- The sidecar feature is feature-gated now
+- Use container image shasums instead of tags for KubeVirt deployments
+- Protect control plane components against voluntary evictions with a PodDisruptionBudget of MinAvailable=1
+- Replaced hardcoded `virtctl` by using the basename of the call, this enables nicer output when installed via krew plugin package manager
+- Added RNG device to all Fedora VMs in tests and examples (newer kernels might block bootimg while waiting for entropy)
+- The virtual memory is now set to match the memory limit, if memory limit is specified and guest memory is not
+- Support nftable for CoreOS
+- Added a block-volume flag to the virtctl image-upload command
+- Improved virtctl console/vnc data flow
+- Removed DataVolumes feature gate in favor of auto-detecting CDI support
+- Removed SR-IOV feature gate, it is enabled by default now
+- VMI-related metrics have been renamed from `kubevirt_vm_` to `kubevirt_vmi_` to better reflect their purpose
+- Added metric to report the VMI count
+- Improved integration with HCO by adding a CSV generator tool and modified KubeVirt CR conditions
+- CI Improvements:
+  - Added dedicated SR-IOV test lane
+  - Improved log gathering
+  - Reduced amount of flaky tests

 ## v0.20.0

 Released on: Fri Aug 9 16:42:41 2019 +0200

-- containerDisks are now secure and they are not copied anymore on every start.
+- container Disks are now secure and they are not copied anymore on every start.
-Old containerDisks can still be used in the same secure way, but new containerDisks can't be used on older kubevirt releases
+Old container Disks can still be used in the same secure way, but new container Disks can't be used on older kubevirt releases
 - Create specific SecurityContextConstraints on OKD instead of using the privileged SCC
 - Added clone authorization check for DataVolumes with PVC source